Research-Practice Partnerships at AIR

-Research alliances are long-term partnerships among researchers, policymakers, and practitioners that draw the three groups into close, sustained relationships focused on a shared set of priorities.
-Members negotiate a research agenda, and a subset of policymakers and practitioners maintains advisory roles on projects staffed with researchers.
+Research-practice partnerships are long-term partnerships among researchers, policymakers, and practitioners that draw members into close, sustained relationships focused on a shared set of priorities.
+Members engage in research activities such as negotiating a research agenda or co-developing research and evaluation plans.
+In many cases a subset of policymakers, practitioners, and community members maintain advisory roles on research projects staffed with researchers.

-What will you gain from participating in a research alliance?
+What will you gain from participating in a research-practice partnership?

 - Focus on a long-term research agenda.